Helping the youth in our communities

 There are several ongoing initiatives sharing Tao Practices for the benefit of our youth and children.
-Our first sharing has to do with how Tao Calligraphy can benefit high school students, even those who may sometimes be hard to reach.
-Our second sharing involves sharing Tao Calligraphy with younger children in a Montessori School.
+The two projects presented here show how Tao Calligraphy can benefit high school students, even those who may sometimes be hard to reach, and how Tao Calligraphy can be helpful and supportive with younger children in a Montessori School.

 Master Rosamund Palmer Shares What Happened in the Classrooms.